MuhamamdShehzad/outreachy-wikimedia/README.md

 # Setup Frontend Web App for Toolhub records management.

-A brief description of what this project does and who it's for.
+A brief description of what this project does.

 **Note** : All the data used in the project is static and anonymous.